Putting the Green in the Next Generation Science Standards

 The 2013 Michigan Science Teachers Associations Fall Newsletter is now available online.
 This season's issue features a molecular modeling activity in which students gain a better understanding of how particle behavior leads to changes in matter.
 The activity is also connected to the NGSS Core Ideas.
 The activity is found on page 12 of the newsletter.

-The series will conclude with an all-day workshop session on May 1, 2014 on the GVSU Allendale Campus.
+The series will conclude with an all-day workshop session in May 2014 on the GVSU Allendale Campus.
 In addition, opportunities related to the Biennial Conference on Chemical Education at GVSU, August 2-7, 2014 will be available to those participants that complete the series.

 - May 8, 2013: Webinar - The Missing Element: Green Chemistry for the Next Generation Science Standard